How Electronic Music Has Changed Over the Past 10 Years

 It worked.
 The EDM turned into a worldwide phenomenon.
 Despite the world trying to distinguish a separate EDM brand, the acronym is still used to mark multiple genres and subgenres of Techno, D’n’B, Trance, Dubstep, Footwork, and more now in 2021.

 Let’s take a deeper look at the evolution of EDM throughout the past decade.
 It’ll surely be an exciting retrospective.
-By the way, the history of electronic music can be a great essay writing topic for students.
-If my prof would give me the opportunity to research it, I’d never ask someone to write this essay for me.
+By the way, the history of electronic music can be a great essay-writing topic for students.

 2010-2011: Electro and Progressive House Rising